marco-willi/camera-trap-classifier/README.md

 -overwrite
 ```

+See the function documentations for options regarding how to parallelize / speed up
+the processing for large datasets.

 ### 4) Model Training

 In the next step we train our model.
 The following code snippet shows an example: